fmbot-discord/docs/docs/importing.md

 The bot will adjust your Last.fm stats on the fly and dynamically add your imports on top.

-This feature is only available for .fmbot supporters.
-Dont have supporter yet? <a href="/supporter/">Get it here.</a>
+Importing is only available for .fmbot supporters with an <a href="/supporter/">active subscription</a>.

 ---